firetto/Walnut/README.md

 # Performance improvements
-- Significant memory and time improvements; thanks to John Nicol for their contributions!
+- Significant memory and time improvements; thanks to John Nicol for his contributions!
 - Multiplication has been drastically sped up